 Irrespective of how the log is implemented there are a set of core functions that are needed in order for the various system actors to interact with the log.
-In this section, we briefly touch upon several key functions, and refer the reader to D1.4 Technical Technic
+In this section, we briefly touch upon several key functions, and refer the reader to D1.4 Technical requirements V1 for additional details.